Edwin H. and Margaret M. Colbert Student Poster Prize

 - Current membership in SVP is required.

-- The competition is open to all students who wish to present aspects of their graduate, or in exceptional cases, undergraduate Paleontologic research.
-Students must present in their title banner (see below) an affiliation with the academic institution where the research was or is being conducted.
+- The competition is open to all students who wish to present aspects of their graduate, or in exceptional cases, undergraduate paleontological research.

 - One submission per year is accepted.